-The best way to trial a fragrance is to actually wear it, but of course, this is pandemic permitting.
+The best way to trial a fragrance is to actually wear it, of course.
 If you can, Smart suggests choosing a few you like on paper cards, spraying one on each wrist, and a third on the inner elbow.
 Smart explains you should allow at least half an hour for the notes to develop, and judge them accordingly.

 If you want to seek out some woody benchmarks, Smart has called out the following as his go-to’s: Penhaligon's Lothhair, Lubin Idole, and Mizensir Perfect Oud.

 When it comes to actually wearing your fragrance, the application is important so as to not damage the delicate notes.
 Smart explains we should always spritz in a sweeping motion across the skin.
 He also points out you should never rub your wrists together, and allow the fragrance to slowly evolve on the skin instead.

 Why Trust Byrdie?